 - Reckless driving if the judge deems you a road hazard.

 - Vehicle abandonment on a public highway

-For each time you are caught driving with a suspended driver’s license, the severity of consequences steadily increases.
+For each time you are caught driving with a suspended license in Monmouth County, the severity of consequences steadily increases.
 Here is what you can anticipate for a first, second, and third offense, according to New Jersey statute: